ARM Cortex-A77: Licensing

 The Cortex-A77 is available as SIP core to licensees, and its design makes it suitable for integration with other SIP cores (e.g. GPU, display controller, DSP, image processor, etc.) into one die constituting a system on a chip (SoC).

 Usage

 The Samsung Exynos 980 was introduced in September 2019 as the first SoC to use the Cortex-A77 microarchitecture.
 This was later followed by a lower-end variant Exynos 880 in May 2020.
 The MediaTek Dimensity 1000, 1000L and 1000+ SoCs also utilizes the Cortex-A77 microarchitecture.
 Derivatives by the names of Kryo 585, Kryo 570 and Kryo 560, are used in the Snapdragon 865, 750G, and 690 respectively.
+HiSilicon uses the Cortex-A77 at two different frequencies in their Kirin 9000 series.

+Both its predecessor (Cortex-A76) and its successor (Cortex-A78) had automotive variants with Split-Lock capability, the Cortex-A76AE and Cortex-A78AE, but the Cortex-A77 did not, thus not finding its way into security critical applications.